GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-To provision this example, run the following from within this directory:
+To provision this example, run the following commands from within this directory:

 * `mv terraform.tfvars.example terraform.tfvars` to rename the example `tfvars` file.
 * Fill the `terraform.tfvars` with your values.